aws-solutions-library-samples/guidance-for-deduplicating-syndicated-data-on-aws/README.md

 * vectorIndex: is the name of the vector index deployed in *SearchContentStack*.
 Default: `fultable_dedup`

+* kmeanEndpoint: is the deployed endpoint on SageMaker using the [Train_K-Mean_Model.ipynb](source/Train_K-Mean_Model.ipynb) Jupiter notebook.
+Please open the Jupiter notebook in SageMaker and execute it to get the K-Means model trained and delpoyed.

 See `search_content/config.py` for other default details.

 ```shell